-Lincoln City: Club Profile
+Lincoln City Club Profile

 Players For Us... and Them

-Travel Information – Distance: 105 miles
+Lincoln City Travel Information – Distance: 105 miles

-After you pass Grantham services (offset from the A1), you’ll come up to an Esso petrol station on the right.
+Go north on the A1(M) and A1 as far as Grantham; this is the bulk of the journey at more than 84 miles.
+After you pass Grantham services (off from the A1), you’ll come up to an Esso petrol station on the right.
 You want to turn right here onto Toll Bar Road (and trust us).
 Keep going into the village of Marston and carry on through; following the road round to the left at the village hall.

 You’ll come to Charterwood Kennels and a right turn very shortly.
 Here, turn right off Main Street.
 In 3.5 miles, keep going straight onto Stragglethorpe Lane for another couple of miles.
 This will bring you out onto the A17.
 Turn right here, and then immediately left for the village of Brant Broughton.
 Go through this village and stay on this road; it does get a bit twisty for a short spell.

-Keep going more or less straight on as the road changes names and, eventually, you should arrive at a T-Junction with Blackmoor Road.
+Keep going more or less straight on as the road changes names; eventually, you should arrive at a T-Junction with Blackmoor Road.
 Turn right here, and then left straight away onto Low Road.
 After about four miles, you should come to the A1434.
 Turn right onto this, and follow the road around to the left.

 Continue straight to go onto the A15 and then go straight at the next roundabout for the B1262.
 In half-a-mile, turn right onto Scorer Street; it’s then the first right for Sincil Bank.